February 08, 2016

 May 12, 2015

-Sadly, recent attacks on writers and bloggers in Bangladesh are not new — they are simply the continuance of a pattern.
+Sadly, recent attacks on bloggers, writers, publishers, and activists in Bangladesh are not new — they are simply the continuance of a pattern.

 March 26, 2015

 Over the next two days, the United Nations Human Rights Council will close its 28th regular session with a flurry of votes, including on two resolutions related to freedom of religion, belief, and expression.
 For as much as these resolutions spur debate within the halls of the UN, they are far less contentious — indeed, far less known — to the general public.
 Fortunately, I just spent two weeks at the HRC representing the Center for Inquiry, and was involved in the conversations surrounding these resolutions.
 This gives me a great opportunity to provide you with an update on these resolutions.